 According to statistics nearly 66 percent of the young adult population suffers from periodontal disease.
 There are various symptoms, and it could differ from one adolescent to the other which may include swollen, tender, and red gums; bleeding of gums during brushing or flossing, receding gums; constant odorous breath; loose teeth and change in alignment of jaw and bite.
 Periodontal disease can be diagnosed after reviewing the complete medical history, physical examination of the teenager’s mouth and x-rays.
 The treatment usually involves plaque removal, medication and in worse cases a surgery.

 At Rane’s Dental Offices we have three General Dentists, an Orthodontist, a Periodontist and an Oral Surgeon in house to deal with all of the above adolescent oral health issues and more.

-Rane’s Exclusively Yours Dental (Main Office).
-Plainsboro Shopping Center (Beside Super Fresh and Dunkin Donuts).
-10 Schalks Crossing Road, Plainsboro.
+Rane’s Exclusively Yours Dental (General Dentistry), Plainsboro Shopping Center (Beside Powerhouse Gym and Dunkin Donuts), 10 Schalks Crossing Rd., Plainsboro.
 609-275-1777. www.ranesdental.com

-Rane’s Dental Aesthetics (A Dental Specialty Extension for Orthodontics and Periodontics).
-New Plainsboro Village (Beside 1st Constitution Bank), 11 Schalks Crossing Road, Plainsboro.
-609-750 1666.
+Rane’s Dental Aesthetics (Orthodontics, Periodontics and Oral Surgery), New Plainsboro Village (Beside 1st Constitution Bank), 11 Schalks Crossing Road, Plainsboro.
+609-750-1666.